25 August 2022

 A professional financial adviser should be up to date with the latest changes in financial products and legislation.
 To make sure you find a knowledgeable financial adviser, you should:

-You can also check a financial adviser’s qualifications, training, and experience on the Australian Government’s Moneysmart Financial Advisers Register.
+Anyone who gives personal financial advice and most general advice providers must have an Australian financial services (AFS) licence.
+You can check a financial adviser’s qualifications, training, and experience on the Australian Government’s Moneysmart Financial Advisers Register

 3. Find the right financial adviser for your needs